Designing A Home Gym? Architect Dion Seminara’s Top Tips! [Updated November 2023]Lifestyle, New Homes, Renovations, Tips and Advice

-The first thing to consider is where your gym is going to be situated within your property.
+The first thing to consider is WHERE your gym is going to be situated within your property.

-Often people are happy enough to use their garage or a spare bedroom to house their gym equipment, and whilst these spaces can work, I’m focusing this article on the ‘perfect’ home gym, meaning a dedicated space that’s custom built for the task.
-For many people, having a dedicated space works as a motivator and improves the quality of their workouts as a result.
+Oftentimes people are happy enough to use their garage or a spare bedroom to house their gym equipment.
+Whilst these spaces can work, I’m focusing this article on the ‘perfect’ home gym – a dedicated space that’s custom built to enable peak performance in training, without sacrificing aesthetics.

 Of course, no one gym design will be considered perfect for everybody.
-There are a range of different health and fitness requirements and a wide range of exercise styles.
-But some elements of gym design are consistent across all disciplines and location is one of those.
+There are a range of different health and fitness requirements, and a wide range of exercise styles – but some elements of gym design are consistent across all disciplines, and location is one of those.

 Unlike other parts of the home where you want connection, a home gym typically benefits from isolation.
-It can be a noisy place with plenty of banging, grunting, groaning and loud music, so you definitely don’t want it near the sleeping zones of your home.
+It can be a noisy place with plenty of banging, grunting, groaning, and loud music – so you definitely don’t want it near the sleeping zones of your home.

 If you have a two-storey home and you want to put your gym upstairs, thought needs to be given to noise suppression to keep the sounds from your gym travelling through the floor and into the ceiling space of the lower level.

-For example cardio equipment like treadmills, rowing machines or exercise bikes need between 2.5 – 3 square metres.
+For example: cardio equipment like treadmills, rowing machines, or exercise bikes need between 2.5 – 3 square metres.
 An all-in-one multi-gym will need between 3.5 – 4.5 square metres depending on the machine.

 Ventilation and temperature control

 The goal for most gyms is to warm up and work up a sweat.
-However, that’s not to say that you want the room itself to be hot.
+That’s not to say that you want the room itself to be hot.
 In fact, a hot room will often reduce the effectiveness of your workout as you fatigue too quickly, reducing the amount of time you can spend exercising.

 Natural breezes and cross ventilation can help.
 However, if you are doing a noisy workout you might not want a lot of open windows and doors particularly if you want to stay friends with your neighbours.
 Reverse cycle air-conditioning in one option, but ceiling and wall mounted fans can also do the job if the space has been well designed.